xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

 K_topology(m) >= 0
 ```

 Interpretation: a scalar that summarizes network structure in ways known to correlate with cascade size, for example measures related to degree distribution, core periphery structure, or interlayer coupling.
-The exact formula belongs to the encoding recipe `Theta_enc` and is considered part of the fixed finite library.
+The exact formula belongs to the encoding recipe `Theta_enc` and is considered part of the finite library.

-All above observables are assumed to be measurable and finite on a regular subset of `M` under each admissible encoding.
+All observables above are assumed to be measurable and finite on a regular subset of `M` under each admissible encoding.

 ### 3.3 Crash tension components